-Augmented Reality and Virtual Reality is no longer limited to the science-fiction trope.
+Augmented Reality and Virtual Reality (AR/VR) have crossed the boundary of science fiction and are set to be part of our daily lives.
 Massive strides in technology have brought them to the forefront.
-Today, AR/VR in Design has become an unquestionable, absolute reality.
+Today, AR/VR in Design has become an absolute reality.
 Thanks to big tech companies like Apple, IBM, Facebook, and Google jumping in, the market of AR/VR is heating up.

 And the technology is not only for gamers, but it is being utilized for everything – from automobiles and phone sales to corporate training.

 AR/VR in design is bringing a fundamental shift in user experience.
 Apps integrated with this technology don’t need users to give any commands.
 The device responds to the user’s environment automatically and interprets actions and gestures in real-time.
 This opens up a new world for users to interact closely with inanimate objects.
 Also, TechCrunch predicts that the AR/VR market will be worth 108 billion in 2021.
 All the more reason why app developers and UX UI designers need to have AR/VR technology under their watch!